Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 Prohibited Steps Order

-How much does a domestic violence lawyer cost?
+How much does a domestic abuse lawyer cost?

-Due to the nature of domestic violence, our aim is to ensure your situation is dealt with as quickly as possible and an order is set up with no delay.
+Due to the nature of domestic violence, our aim is to ensure your situation is dealt with as quickly as possible and an order is set up with no delay, ensuring you have received expert domestic violence legal advice throughout.
 As a result, the costs will be kept to a minimum.
 In most cases in which the court can clearly see your allegations are true, a clause stating that the abuser must pay your legal fees will be included in the Order.
 The principle involved here is that you would not have had to pay legal fees had your partner not acted abusively towards you.

 Our solicitors can provide further advice, support and representation if you wish to divorce your partner following an incident(s) of domestic violence.
 While this will likely add to costs, it is often the necessary step for you to take if your husband or wife becomes abusive.